 By Louie De Luna, Agnisys Chief Product Evangelist

 Fast forward to today, the entire computing industry is in the early stages of a new paradigm shift where the CPU would no longer be the central processing unit.
 Mainly driven by the exploding growth of data that we produce and consume as a global society, even the highly successful von Neumann architecture is becoming obsolete.
-There is big data used for prediction, analytics and machine learning training, and there is fast data used for real-time applications such as IoT edge, geo-spatial systems and autonomous vehicles.
+Prediction, analytics, and machine learning training utilize big data, while real-time applications like IoT edge, geospatial systems, and autonomous vehicles make use of fast data.

-As we prepare for the future, data would need to be at the center stage.
+As we prepare for the future, data will need to be at the center stage.
 The computing architecture would need to be data-centric rather than CPU-centric.
-The CPU would only be one of the types of hardware along with GPUs, FPGAs, custom accelerators, special-purpose CPUs, memory and storage, all connected to an open-source interface and all are powered by an open-source Instruction Set Architecture (ISA).
+The CPU would only be one of the types of hardware along with GPUs, FPGAs, custom accelerators, special-purpose CPUs, memory, and storage, all connected to an open-source interface and all are powered by an open-source Instruction Set Architecture (ISA).
 The ISA that is poised to be the key enabler for all of this is RISC-V. Ever since the group at UC Berkeley completed RISC-V and released it as open-source in 2014, the game started to change.
-Learning from the success of the Linux Foundation, RISC-V Foundation was also started in 2015, and now comprises of 325 members organizations ensuring that the world’s first open ISA will prove to be useful towards mass adoption.
+In 2015, following the success of the Linux Foundation, organizations initiated the RISC-V Foundation, which now includes 325 member organizations.
+These members work together to ensure that the world's first open ISA becomes valuable for mass adoption.

 Western Digital Corporation (WDC), one of the founding leaders of the RISC-V Foundation (and also one of our customers), released a commercial-grade open-source CPU core based on RISC-V called SweRV™, a 32-bit CPU that supports RISC-V integer, compressed instruction, multiplication and division, and instruction-fetch fence and CSR instructions extensions.
 The core is a 9-stage, dual-issue, superscalar pipeline.
 SweRV delivers about 4.9 Coremark/MHz, in-between Intel Xeon™ E5 at ~5.5 Coremark/MHz and ARM Cortex™ A15 at ~4.7 Coremark/MHz.

-The spec, design source code and testbench for SweRV is available on Github.
-The testbench is quite limited for commercial applications, so if you’re planning to adopt SweRV into your commercial SoC, a more robust hardware verification approach would be needed.
-At a minimum you would need the test scenarios and test environments for simulation, firmware tests and board testing.
+The spec, design source code and testbench for SweRV are available on GitHub.
+If you plan to integrate SweRV into your commercial SoC, you'll need a more robust hardware verification approach since the testbench for commercial applications is quite limited.
+At a minimum, you would need the test scenarios and test environments for simulation, firmware tests, and board testing.
 For stimulus, typically you would need:

 In this blog, we will show how you can describe the sequences in pseudo-code only once, and use ISequenceSpec™ Sequence Generator to generate the sequences in the target language.
 To demonstrate this, we chose SweRV’s Programmable Interrupt Controller (PIC).
 The PIC core is responsible for evaluating all pending/enabled interrupt requests and picking the highest-priority request with the lowest interrupt source ID.
 Section 5.5 Theory of Operation of the SweRV specification describes the sequences for initialization and regular operation.